$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 This is where the criteria become relevant for Egyptian applicants.
 The eligibility requirements are:

-Educational qualification: You must hold a bachelor's degree or higher from a university ranked within the top 500 globally (according to recognised international rankings such as QS, Times Higher Education, or Shanghai Rankings).
-This requirement is the most restrictive aspect of the visa for many Egyptian candidates.
+Eligibility route 2 — recent graduate: You must hold a bachelor's degree or equivalent from a university ranked within the top 500 globally, and must have graduated within the past two years.
+This route is the most restrictive aspect of the visa for many Egyptian candidates.

 Egyptian universities — Cairo University, Ain Shams University, Alexandria University, Mansoura University, and the American University in Cairo — do appear in the QS rankings, but not all Egyptian graduates will be from institutions with a consistent top-500 presence.
 Candidates who graduated from Egyptian private universities or regional institutions should verify their university's ranking before applying.

-For fresh graduates: Graduates who completed their degree in the past three years and meet the university ranking requirement qualify regardless of professional experience.
+For recent graduates: Graduates who completed their degree within the past two years and meet the top-500 university route can qualify regardless of professional experience.

 How to Apply for the UAE Job Exploration Visa